 Good Hemp Fibre

-Both male and female marijuana plants can be used as a source of fiber, but the quality is different.
-Male fibers are more resistant, thinner, and softer, which makes them perfect for making high-quality textiles, such as bed linen or towels.
+Both male and female plants can be used as a source of fiber, but the quality is different.
+Male fibers are more resistant, thinner, and softer, making them perfect for designing high-quality textiles, such as bed linen or towels.